Met Police Officer Sacked for Inappropriate Touching on Duty

-The Directorate of Professional Standards initiated an investigation after the officer reported in June 2022 that Rahman had inappropriately touched her while on shift together in February 2021.
-Additionally, during a subsequent shift, Rahman sent her an inappropriate message in response to a separate matter.
+The Met’s Directorate of Professional Standards launched an investigation after the female officer reported Rahman’s misconduct in June 2022.
+The claims dated back to February 2021 when Rahman allegedly touched her inappropriately on shift.
+He then reportedly sent her an inappropriate message during a subsequent shift.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.